Should you follow the golden rule in job search?

-Remember the Golden Rule, “Treat others as you would like to be treated”?
-It’s a great rule for how to interact with others but when it comes to your job search, you want to follow another rule which is “Treat the employer the way the employer wants to be treated.”
+Remember the golden rule, “Treat others as you would like to be treated?”
+It’s a great rule for how to interact with others.
+However, when it comes to your job search, you want to follow another rule that’s “Treat the employer the way the employer wants to be treated.”

 This means you must have a good understanding of what the employer wants.